nadeepoornima/APIRevisonDeploy430/README.md

 # Steps to follow

 1. Copy the **client-truststore.jks**  file resides **<APIM_HOME>/repository/resources/security** directory and place it inside the apiUpdate client stored location
 2. Please note that ,all three files; **client-truststore.jks, Update-Client-1.0-SNAPSHOT-jar-with-dependencies.jar, logging.properties and the config.properties** files  should be stored in the same location along with **/logs** folder.

-A sampledirectory structure would look like follows.
+A sample directory structure would look like follows.
 ```
 └── /WorkingDirectory
     ├── Update-Client-1.0-SNAPSHOT-jar-with-dependencies.jar